 Argentine ants will usually stay outside, until they find a food source inside your kitchen or pantry.
 Then they may enter by the thousands.
 Environmental stress such as hot weather or extreme cold and rain, can drive these ants into your house.

 Another interesting aspect of the Argentine ant is their relationship with plant insects such as aphids and scale.
 The ants harvest the honeydew produced by these insects and will actually carry aphids from branch to branch to harvest the honeydew.
 One way to lessen an Argentine ant population in your garden is to eliminate aphids and scale.
-Use of a non-repellant pesticides and bait will control these pesky critters.
+Use of non-repellant pesticides and bait will control these pesky critters.

 Velvety Tree ants do not have a stinger but have strong mandibles and will bite if they are agitated.
 Many tree trimmers have found this out the hard way.